Process Development and Manufacturing Scientist

 *- Other duties may also be assigned

 - cGMP experience.

 EDUCATION & EXPERIENCE (REQUIRED):

-Bachelor’s degree in related scientific field and 6 years relevant experience; or Master’s degree and four years of related experience or an equivalent combination of education and experience.
+- Bachelor's degree in related scientific field and four years of related experience, or Master’s degree and two years of related experience or an equivalent combination of education and relevant work experience.

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):